bpin007/send_Email_Every_day_nodemailer/readme.md

 ---

 As of today, November 29, 2024, I am currently using the API every two weeks.
 I actually got a reply from the company this time! 🤞 Hope they'll select me for the role!

+---

+I didn't get selected.
+Day by day, I'm losing hope in my IT career, and I am stopping this API.